--Have the participants think of ideas to help women and girls. i.e. educate, give
+-Have the participants think of ideas to help women and girls. i.e. educate, give women more choices, safe sex, etc.

-- Women and girls have a larger surface area than men to contract the virus sexually.
-The vagina has more mucus membrane exposed. - Semen contains a higher viral load than female sexual secretions. - In some cultures, sexual activity tends to start early for women, because they get married at an earlier and therefore have more sexual intercourse. - Similarly, these women tend to get married to older men (sometimes more than a decade); these men are likely to have had multiple partners. - Women experience sexual abuse and rape more than men. - Poverty may force women to accept money or gifts in exchange for sex.
+- Semen contains a higher viral load than female sexual secretions. - In some cultures, sexual activity tends to start early for women, because they get married at an earlier and therefore have more sexual intercourse. - Similarly, these women tend to get married to older men (sometimes more than a decade); these men are likely to have had multiple partners. - Women experience sexual abuse and rape more than men. - Poverty may force women to accept money or gifts in exchange for sex.